Application Procedures and Regulations

 - By participating the applicant grants the rights to audio-video broadcast, recordings and photography of the competition performance and participation to CIMA.

 - Recorded media, fees and other materials submitted are non-returnable.

 - The final decision of the jury is indisputable.

 - Prizes might be withheld by the jury in case of artistic disputes.

-The organizer of the competition is authorized to photograph, film and make sound recordings and/or digital/electronic recordings at all concerts or events within the period of the CIMA Festival and to use these recordings for publicity purposes.
+The organizer of the competition is authorized to uphold and use submitted recordings for publicity purposes.
 In particular the organizer reserves the right to authorize radio and TV stations to record and broadcast (e.g. via radio and television, including on-line) all events of the competition.
 No claims for reimbursement for participants may arise from this.
-The competition organizer reserves the right to use selections from the competitions and prize winners’ concerts on a CD and/or DVD, which will serve to publicize the participants and document the competition.
+The competition organizer reserves the right to use selections from the competitions and prize winners’ performances on a CD and/or DVD, which will serve to publicize the participants and document the competition.
 Beyond this, the competition organizer reserves the right to release and distribute or permit the distribution on its own or through third parties of contributions to the competition in sound form, on analogue and/ or digital sound or data media in any format or process (including as digital downloads via online distributors), either commercially or non-commercially.
 The declaration of understanding on the part of the competition participants shall be considered given with the registration to participate in the competition: the same applies to transfer of broadcast rights in keeping with the aforementioned conditions.
 The prize winners have no claim to additional compensation.